A Kind Stranger Answers A Mother’s Plea For Help In Styling Her Black Daughter’s Hair

 Stephanie Hollifield, a white mother from Georgia, turned to social media with an usual request.
 According to Today, she needed assistance styling her black daughter’s hair.
-The mom had tried every product she could find and done plenty of research about how to best style African American hair.
+The mom had tried every product she could find and done plenty of research about how to best style African-American hair.
 Despite trying out every tip and trick she could find, her daughter Haley’s hair was continuously knotted and clumpy.
 Not only did Hollifield want her daughter to look her best, but she was desperate for a less painful hair care process.
 The daily untangling of her daughter’s hair was stressful for her and traumatic for Haley.

 “I have consulted with salons, watched YouTube videos, and taken notes on everything my friends shared.
 There has never been a product that was recommended to me that I didn’t immediately go out and buy.
 As a white mama, I am deeply aware of the social and cultural areas of parenting where I will have to reach out for support,” Hollifield wrote in a Facebook post pleading for help.
 The mother was simply hoping for a few helpful comments that might aid in her dilemma.
 However, she ended up receiving much more.